Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 - 7th April 2020, the Government decided to introduce a gradual reopening of childcare centres and schools, and from the 11th May, all schools can re-open.

 - sick people should not be in the childcare centre or school.
 Read more: Children and adolescents and When children have acute respiratory tract symptoms

 - reduced contact frequency between people.

-In connection with the re-opening of schools and childcare centres, the Norwegian Institute of Public Health and the Norwegian Directorate for Education and Training have prepared a guide for infection control in childcare centres, schools and after school clubs. the guidelines describe in detail the practical implications of measures to reduce transmission and to give advice and support to ensure good infection control for staff, children and adolescents.
+The Norwegian Institute of Public Health and the Norwegian Directorate for Education and Training have prepared guidelines for infection control in childcare centres, schools and after school clubs. the guidelines describe in detail the practical implications of measures to reduce transmission and to give advice and support to ensure good infection control for staff, children and adolescents.

 - Infection control guidelines for childcare centres, schools and after school clubs (Directorate for Education and Training)

-In consultation with the Norwegian Paediatric Association, the Norwegian Institute of Public Health considers that the vast majority of children and adolescents with chronic conditions can attend childcare and school as usual when these re-open.
-This applies, for example, to children with common conditions such as asthma, allergy and diabetes.
+In consultation with the Norwegian Pediatric Association, the National Institute of Public Health considers that the vast majority of children and young people with chronic diseases and conditions can go to childcare and school as usual.
+The Norwegian Pediatric Association has more detailed information on its website, which was updated on 25 September 2020.